TheoNDionne/GoliathTemplate/README.md

 - Math in **Libertinus Math** (neutral font with good overall support)
 - Flexible colored boxes (both in math mode and "theorem" boxes)
 - More math macros and minor fixes
+- Adding a shortform version of the template for notes, assignments and others...

 ## ***Basic usage***